atoti/atoti/CONTRIBUTING.md

   * E.g. `/domain/notebook-folder/`

 * Individual `.ipynb` files within a notebook folder should be named `main.ipynb`.

+  * E.g. `/domain/notebook-folder/main.ipynb`

 * README table of contents should be updated to link to the new notebook.
-* Notebook should have an H1 title, matching folder name and README table of contents.
+* Notebook should have an `H1` title, matching folder name and README table of contents.
 * Create a README within notebook folders to briefly introduce the use case.

 ### Data rules

-* Data files name should use snake_case.
+* Data file names should use `snake_case`.
 * Data files should be of reasonable size, not exceeding 50MB, unless programmatically generated.
 * All data files should be uploaded on `data.atoti.io`.
 If you don't have access to it, data should be hosted on a public host and an owner will transfer them to `data.atoti.io` upon review.